jteng2/CSE-403-RecipeCart/README.md

 bug-tracking: Stores a file that keeps track of all our bugs

 # Functional Use Case
-- Currently, our only use case that is operational a user searching for a recipe.
+- Currently, our only use case that is operational is a user searching for a recipe.